Foreword

 A climate emergency was declared by governments in 2019 in response to years of campaigning and the massive upwelling of public concern, with one high profile example of this being the school strikes.
 Although this declaration raised awareness throughout society and business, it resulted in very little tangible new or accelerated action or policy by governments.
 For this emergency to be taken truly seriously we require a step up in action across every sector and at an accelerated scale and speed, with agreement around the solutions, public support for their implementation and more skills and expertise in specific sectors.

-Relatively stretching national emissions reduction targets are in place after successful campaigning by SCCS and others in the lead up to the 2019 Climate Bill, and Scottish Government policy mentions climate change to the degree that it is in almost every other consultation.
+Relatively stretching national emissions reduction targets were in place after successful campaigning by SCCS and others in the lead up to the 2019 Climate Bill.
 However, during the pandemic the climate emergency was very much on the back burner, and the ‘green recovery’ never materialised, resulting in only halting progress made since 2019.
 Where emissions have fallen, this has not been fast enough, and some sectors have barely seen any reductions since 1990 levels, leading to a series of damaging missed annual targets.
-Now the political focus has swung behind the cost of living crisis – brought about by dependence on the current fossil fuel energy system, a decade of austerity and the war in Ukraine – we risk further delays to delivering climate policies, at a time when their co-benefits would also address the cost of living crisis.

 We need to recapture the focus on climate action as a priority.
-It is vital we embrace and accelerate action sooner rather than later, as investment now is essential if we are to achieve targets, and is also significantly more cost effective than delaying action (which the experts say could be up to 20 times more costly in purely financial terms).
+It is vital we embrace and accelerate action sooner rather than later, as investment now is essential if we are to achieve targets, and is also significantly more cost effective than delaying action (experts say a 10 year delay could be up to 40% more costly in purely financial terms).

 As a climate movement, we must ourselves find ways to confront the scale, complexity and ubiquitous nature of the challenge.
 How do we drive rapid progress in every sector in a way that is fair to all?
 How do we add weight to our asks of governments at all levels?
 And how do we win over members of the public to the necessary change, to create the political space needed to implement the actions that are required at scale and at speed, while financing them in ways that are fair?